Why Diversity is Valuable

 Auburn University at Montgomery is thought to be about average in overall diversity, and is ranked #1,359 nationwide.

 Campus is Higher Than Average in Ethnic Diversity

-Ethnically-diverse schools offer students the chance to study and collaborate with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse schools offer students the chance to study and learn from undergraduates from racial and ethnic groups that are different from their own.

 Explore Ethnic Diversity at Auburn University at Montgomery